Chapter 22: Skipjack Tuna Fishery

 Western and central Pacific Ocean skipjack tuna (Katsuwonus pelamis)

-Skipjack tuna in the WCPO is considered to be a single stock for stock assessment purposes (Rice et al. 2014).
+Skipjack tuna in the WCPO is considered to be a single stock for stock assessment purposes (Vincent, Pilling & Hampton 2019).

-Catch of skipjack tuna in the WCPO increased steadily throughout the 1980s as a result of growth in the international purse-seine fleet, before stabilising at around 1,000,000 t in the 1990s.
-Rapid increases in catch in the western equatorial zone have resulted in catches exceeding 1,500,000 t for each of the past 10 years (Figure 22.3).
+Catch of skipjack tuna in the WCPO increased steadily throughout the 1980s because of growth in the international purse-seine fleet, before stabilising at around 1,000,000 t in the 1990s.
+Rapid increases in catch in the western equatorial zone have resulted in catches exceeding 1,500,000 t for each of the past 12 years and in 2019 was 2,045,970 t (Figure 22.3).

 Stock status determination